A Hutch Is Not Enough – so how about a shed?

 Don’t forget the ventilation!

 It is a good idea to make a secondary mesh door behind the shed door which you can open during the day, especially in nice weather, to make sure that the rabbits do not get too hot.
-Drilling holes or removing a horizontal beam of wood from the walls just under the eves of the roof will provide an air outlet.
+Drilling holes or removing a horizontal beam of wood from the walls just under the eaves of the roof will provide an air outlet.
 An air inlet is also required and should be created at about half the shed’s height, this prevents the rabbits sitting in a draught.
 This could be made by replacing the window with mesh or in a similar fashion to the air inlet.

 This way natural ventilation is created drawing air into the shed, removing ammonia (from rabbit urine) and heat travelling up and out through the air outlet.
 This is the best way to reduce respiratory disease (snuffles, pneumonia) where the main contributor is from exposure to high ammonia levels burning the respiratory system, allowing bacteria to then invade the respiratory tissues.
 You will know you have got good ventilation when you don’t see cobwebs building up.
 Remember to cover all air vents with wire mesh to prevent predator entry.